Skip to main content

 How do I handle multi-touch attribution?

 ROI per channel gets fuzzy when journeys are blended.
 Use incrementality tests or holdouts when budget allows; otherwise label ROI as 'model-dependent' in footnotes.
+For this guide, check the formulas, examples, and source links on the page before relying on the result.
+The main risk is using the right calculation with the wrong base, date, tax rule, or cost definition, which can produce a confident but misleading number.

 Is Toollabz ROI output audited?